apotema/heisenberg/README.md

 end
 ```

-By default, all specs under the rest_apis directory will use chewbacca, allowing you to ommit the type declaration.
+By default, all specs under the rest_apis directory will use Heisenberg, allowing you to ommit the type declaration.

 To send messages to your api you can call any of these methods: